We won’t leave any stone unturned here. We’ll get to all the stones, because I’m a giver.

 Dan Hicks didn’t have his heart set on a career in music.
 It all just sort of happened to him.
 It didn’t hurt, of course, that he was in the right place at the right time—San Francisco, 1966—and had a front-row seat for the birth and death of the counterculture.

-Though he passed away in early 2016, his music, and the stories he tells here, remain as fresh and irresistible as ever.
-I Scare Myself takes readers on a journey behind the music, and into the life and mind of the fantastic artist who created it.
+Though he passed away in early 2016, Dan’s music, and the stories he tells here, remain as fresh and irresistible as ever.
+Combining those stories with dozens of rare photographs and an annotated discography by the writer and critic Kristine McKenna, I Scare Myself takes readers on a journey behind the music and into the life and mind of the fantastic artist who created it.

 ‘Dan Hicks is an American Treasure.’
 Elvis Costello